FAQ about hypnosis. Can anybody be hypnotized

 How NLP works

 A. NLP, or neuro-linguistic programs, is a set of techniques to promote personal growth.
-A few of these methods were developed through the work of effective hypnotherapists, especially Milton Erickson.
-NLP continues to be scientifically unvalidated and is not a part of mainstream academic psychology.
+A few of tEffective hypnotherapists, particularly Milton Erickson, developed some of these methods.nues to be scientifically unvalidated and is not a part of mainstream academic psychology.
 There is a fantastic account of NLP on Skeptic, the doubter’s dictionary.
-Much more hesitant accounts of NLP are offered on Michael Load’s site and Wikipedia.
+Additionally, Michael Load’s site and Wikipedia provide more cautious accounts of NLP.

 Q. Are some words more symptomatic than others?

-Q. Can hypnosis aid me to stop drinking alcohol?
+Q. Can hypnosis aid me in stopping drinking alcohol?

 Can hypnosis aid me to stop drinking alcohol